Space-filling curves of self-similar sets (II): Edge-to-trail substitution rule

-namely, the sum of entries of each row of $M(s)$ is $1$.
-By Perron-Frobenius Theorem (see Lemma \ref{perron_frob} below), the spectral radius of $M(s)$ equals $1$, that is, $s$ is the similarity dimension of the induced GIFS.
+namely, the sum of entries of each collum of $M(s)$ is $1$.
+By Perron-Frobenius Theorem (see Lemma \ref{perron_frob} below), the spectral radius of $M(s)$ equals $1$, which implies that $s$ is the similarity dimension of the induced GIFS.

-We identify $E_{v_j}$ and $E_{v_j^{-1}}$ in the induced GIFS \eqref{setequation} and forget the order, then we obtain a \emph{simplified} GIFS:
+We identify $E_{v}$ and $E_{v^{-1}}$ in the induced GIFS \eqref{setequation} and forget the order, then we obtain a \emph{simplified GIFS} as follows:

 We have the following facts concerning the simplified GIFS: